 Some men, only a few, would admit that their venture to marry a medical bride from Nigeria or make their bride already in diaspora into a medical professional was at best the product of narrow short-term thinking.
 Most other men would blame everyone else but themselves or cry witchcraft from home.
 “Ingratitude”, “being used”, “when things were better”, “never trust a woman” becomes the common themes of their inner expressions.

 The emotional trauma and despair of the wives’ dominance and financial power can be psychologically shattering to many men.
 Alcohol, drugs and other forms of escape that are easily resorted to often worsens their situations further.
 The insecurity of such men is always evident in their thoughts and actions.
 Before we grant these men sympathy we may ask, did they not know their narrowly selfish and highly ambitious intentions would end this way?

 He who seeks ambitions and lifestyles that by far exceed his best capabilities and resources will meet with monumental collapse.
 This is a law of nature, a law of life; those who ignore or violate it will fall to the lowest levels of human comprehension as a consequence though not always overtly.
 Why would a man kill the mother of his three children because he could no longer control her or because she no longer had much regard for him?

 It must be noted that the medical bride fiasco is sometimes sheer bad luck on the part of the man.
-You can find the case of a man who at age 32 had just gotten his Masters in environmental science from Imperial College, London, has an obviously bright future ahead of him and works in a local authority.
-He marries his medical bride from Nigeria with sincere intentions of love but within three years he is made redundant and his career takes a nose dive.
+You can find the case of a man who at age 32 had just gotten his Masters in environmental science from Imperial College, London, has a bright future ahead of him and works in a local authority.
+He marries his medical bride from Nigeria with sincere intentions of love but within three years he is made redundant and his career takes a nosedive.